iszczesniak/ggl/interface/index.md

 *descriptor*.
 The descriptor should allow us access properties of a vertex.

+# Iterator must be standalone

+The iterator of a vertex (or an edge) must be standalone, so that we can use it loops like that:

+for (const auto &v: vertexes(g))
+  // Do sth with v, which is a vertex object or a vertex descriptor

 # Descriptor: standalone or dependent?

 A descriptor of a vertex (or an edge) can be standalone or dependent.